 Research

-Artificial Intelligence, Safe and Equitable AI Innovation, Human Alignment, Human-AI Collaboration, Machine Learning, Commonsense Reasoning, Social Robotics, AI and Law, Behavioural Design, Strategic Innovation and Digital Transformation
+Artificial Intelligence, AI Agents (archtectures and orchestration strategies), Safe and Equitable AI Innovation, Human Alignment, Human-AI Collaboration, Machine Learning, Commonsense Reasoning, Social Robotics, AI and Law, Behavioural Design, Strategic Innovation and Digital Transformation

-Mary-Anne is a leading authority on robust AI decision-making using techniques in human-ai collaboration, AI and law, machine learning, behavioural economics, belief revision, social robotics, social choice, machine learning, business, strategic management, law and ethics.
-She is the Founder and Director of the UNSW Business AI Lab and Deputy Director of the UNSW AI Institute.
+Mary-Anne is a leading authority on robust AI decision-making using techniques in human-AI collaboration, AI and law, machine learning, behavioural economics, belief revision, social robotics, social choice, machine learning, business, strategic management, law and ethics.
+She is the Founder and leads the UNSW Business AI Lab and Deputy Director of the UNSW AI Institute.

-Mary-Anne is the chief investigator on 12 national competitive Australian Research Council projects focused on AI, nine as the First Chief Investigator and seven with International Partners .
-In addition, she is a research leader for a range of industry projects with funding and support from Roche, Commonwealth Bank of Australia (CBA), Stockland, IBM, Google, Telstra, EY, Play Communications, Samsung, Boeing, The French Academy of Science, British Council, The Austrian Government, DEST, SWIFT and Denmark's National Bank.
+Mary-Anne is the chief investigator on 13 national competitive Australian Research Council projects focused on AI, 10 as the First Chief Investigator and eight with International Partners.
+In addition, she is a research leader for a range of industry projects with funding and support from Roche, Toustone, Commonwealth Bank of Australia (CBA), Stockland, Softbank, IBM, Google, Telstra, EY, Play Communications, Samsung, Boeing, The French Academy of Science, British Council, The Austrian Government, DEST, SWIFT and Denmark's National Bank.

 Project Title: Robust Intelligence: Rational Decision-Making under Risk and Uncertainty